Skip to Content

 Note

-Consumer data is not stored in the transaction logs database unless debug mode is enabled during Proxy API configuration.
+Consumer data is not stored in the transaction logs database unless debug mode is enabled during proxy API configuration.

-For information on configuring a Proxy API, see Proxy API configuration.
+For information on configuring a proxy API, see Proxy API configuration.